hbctraining/spatial_nanocourse/lessons/visium_hd.md

 The Visium HD platform is compatible with human and mouse fresh frozen, fixed frozen, and formalin-fixed parrafin-embedded (FFPE) tissue sections.
 For this lesson, we will be working with data from a fresh frozen coronal section of a mouse brain sample.

 Each Visium HD slide has the same 6.5 x 6.5mm capture area as previous Visium products but is covered with about 11 million tiles.
-These 2 um x 2 um squares are arrayed in a continuous lawn across the entire capture area.
+These 2µm x 2µm squares are arrayed in a continuous lawn across the entire capture area.
 The squares are each uniquely barcoded with an oligonucleotide and contain probes allowing for the detection of the full coding transcriptome.

 ![visium hd slide graphic](../img/visium_hd_slide_graphic.png)